svenstaro/miniserve/README.md

           one authenticated instance for browsing, linking files (via this option) to a second, non-indexed (-I) instance for direct downloads.
 This obscures the full file list on the download server, while users can still copy direct file URLs for sharing.
+          The external URL is put verbatim in front of the relative location of the file, including the protocol.
+          The user should take care this results in a valid URL, no further checks are being done.

           [env: MINISERVE_FILE_EXTERNAL_URL=]